 Grace Potter Rice Fellowship (1935)

-For graduating seniors who show promise of distinction in the natural sciences or mathematics and who will pursue graduate study at a university or college of approved standing.
+For graduating seniors who show promise of distinction in graduate school in the natural sciences or mathematics.

 The following awards, administered according to the provisions of their respective donors, were established to honor students who have shown exceptional distinction in their studies.
 Students do not apply for these awards; rather, recipients are selected by appropriate Faculty departments and committees.